blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 ## Acknowledgements

 We thank the authors of all the resources used in the article, as well as the Ethereum Community and Foundation.
-We especially thank [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in our articles and answering our many questions, [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [bluepintail](https://pintail.xyz/) for openly sharing his/her analysis with the ethstaker community, and [Butta.eth](https://twitter.com/Butta_eth) for answering our questions on ethstaker.
+We especially thank [Jim McDonald](https://www.linkedin.com/in/jimgmcdonald/) for sharing the data used in our articles and answering our many questions, [Ben Eddington](https://www.linkedin.com/in/benedgington/) for his rigorous documentation, [pintail](https://pintail.xyz/) for openly sharing his analysis with the ethstaker community, and [Butta.eth](https://twitter.com/Butta_eth) for answering our questions on ethstaker.
 We also thank [Ivan Liljeqvist](https://www.linkedin.com/in/ivan-liljeqvist-697824198/) and the [Ivan on Tech](https://academy.ivanontech.com/a/27786/pVrJMEtL) team for creating a thriving community and motivating blockchain content.

 ## Sign up to receive updates and analyses from us in the future: